-The Offices of Guam Homeland Security and Civil Defense (GHS/OCD) remind the community to avoid hazardous surf and dangerous rip currents, especially north and east facing reefs and beaches.
+The Offices of Guam Homeland Security and Civil Defense (GHS/OCD) remind the community to avoid hazardous seas and dangerous rip currents, especially north and east facing reefs and beaches.
 Heed the advice of lifeguards, beach patrol flags, and signs.

 Visit the following links for the latest advisory information:

 - NWS Facebook: https://www.facebook.com/NWSGuam/

 - GHS/OCD Facebook: https://www.facebook.com/GHSOCD/